lab-cosmo/cluster-tutorials/FHI-aims/MAD-2/README.md

 # MAD 2.0: multi-target foundation data computed with `FHIaims`

-Wiki authors: Joe Abbott, Cesare Malosso
+**Wiki authors: Joe Abbott, Cesare Malosso**

-This is intended as **the** master copy for running FHIaims calculations consistent with the settings used for the MAD 2.0 dataset.
+> [!TIP]
+> **What is this guide for?** The idea is to provide a common set of FHIaims settings for all COSMO-nauts who want to run DFT on their dataset to use.
+By doing so, it will allow us to coherently perform fine-tuning, transfer learning, and application-focussed test cases of the (not yet existing) PET-MAD-2 mutli-target foundation model.

 ## User Guide